tsu0516/STAT-461-group-project/README.md

 The resulting split files have already been saved in the `data/` folder.

 > **Note:** There is no need to re-run the mask generation scripts unless you want to regenerate the splits from scratch.

+---

+## Group Members

+This project was completed by the following students as part of the STAT 461 group project:

+- Teng Li
+- Bingye Liu
+- Tong Su
+- Haorong Zhang